Krow10/Halborn-Applicant-CTFs/HalbornCTF_Solidity_Ethereum/CTF1_NFTMarketplace/report.md

 ## 1. No validation that the poster of a sell order is the actual owner of the NFT
 *Severity: Critical*
 ### Description
-When calling the `postSellOrder` function, the function only checks that the NFT id sent is valid but not that is belongs to the `msg.sender`.
+When calling the `postSellOrder` function, the function only checks that the `nftId` sent is valid but not that is belongs to the `msg.sender`.

-This allows anyone to post a sell order for any NFT id, even if a sell order has already been posted for that NFT since the contract associate only one NFT id to one sell order (`mapping(uint256 => Order) public sellOrder` line 89).
+This allows anyone to post a sell order for any `nftId`, even if a sell order has already been posted for that NFT since it is expected behavior that one `nftId` is associated to only one sell order (`mapping(uint256 => Order) public sellOrder` line 89).

+An attacker could leverage this by posting a sell order with a very low amount that he/she could immediatly fulfill after, leaving the actual NFT owner without a say in the matter !

 ### Code
 ```